IntelLabs/ParallelAccelerator.jl/README.md

     ensure the function that is being accelerated can pass Julia's type inference without leaving any parameters or internal variables with an `Any` type.
-    There is currently no facility to help users understand whether something is being optimized or silently rejected, and it is our hope to provide better report on what is going on under the hood.
+    There is currently no facility to help users understand whether something is being optimized or silently rejected.
+We plan to provide better report on what is going on under the hood.

 ## Comments, Suggestions, and Bug Reports